KustoszApp/docs/source/installation/heroku.md

 Perform any modifications to repository files and commit them.
 Don't push your changes.

-If you would like to import OPML file during deployment, create `opml` directory and put XML file there.
+If you would like to import OPML file during deployment, create `kustosz/opml` directory and put XML file there.

 Create new Heroku app.
 You can pass `--region=<region_id>` to deploy to specific region.
 Use `heroku regions` for list of available regions.